Chart Color Schemes

 In terms of cultural diversity, Hawthorne records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Hawthorne's cultural diversity aligns with the broader region, with 77.4% of residents born in Australia, 89.4% being citizens, and 90.7% speaking English only at home.
-Christianity is the predominant religion, practised by 55.2%.
-Judaism, however, is slightly overrepresented at 0.2%, compared to the regional average of 0.2%.
+Hawthorne's population is approximately in line with the broader area, with 77.4% born in Australia, 89.4% being citizens, and 90.7% speaking English only at home.
+Christianity is the predominant religion in Hawthorne, practiced by 55.2% of its residents.
+Judaism, however, is slightly overrepresented compared to the wider region, with 0.2% of Hawthorne's population identifying as such.

 Frequently Asked Questions - Diversity